divyadandru/demo/README.md

    ```bash
    ./gactions update --action_package actions.json --project <project_id>
    ```
 1. To use the update argument, you must use your Action's Project ID.
-You can get your project ID by clicking the settings gear settings in your Actions on Google project followed by Project Settings.
+You can get your project ID by clicking the settings gear in your Actions on Google project, followed by Project Settings.

 1. The first time you run this command you will be given a URL and be asked to sign in.
 Copy the URL and paste it into a browser (this can be done on any system).
 The page will ask you to sign in to your Google account.
 Sign into the Google account that created the project in a previous step.